Comity Professional Land Surveying (PLS) License

 An NCEES Record includes the information listed below.

-- Education information (Transcripts are required for all academic credit.)
+- Education information (Transcripts are required for all academic credit.
+(Foreign degrees may require a credential evaluation)

-- Exam verification (Verification of NCEES FS and NCEES PS examinations)
+- Exam verification (Verification of NCEES FE and NCEES PE examinations)

 - Work experience (Chronological listing and verification of engineering and other work experience)

-- Professional references (five references, four from licensed professional land surveyors who can reflect the character and diversity of your experience and are personally acquainted with your professional reputation)
+- Professional references (five references, four from licensed professional engineers who can reflect the character and diversity of your experience and are personally acquainted with your professional reputation)

 - Additional questions for the applicant